11/5/2024

 Alex Scott

 Hey, good morning.
 Thanks for taking the question.
 I have another one on stop loss for you.
-We heard a peer today actually say that they were going to take 100% the hardest markets we've seen in stop loss for a long, long time.
-You all seem to be much more price adequate than where you sit today.
-How much of a growth opportunity could that be?
-How much would you be willing to lean into a business like this where pricing might look a lot better for you next year?
-But it is still a cyclical business.
+We heard a peer today actually say that they were going to take 100% pricing action on 1.1 renewals.
+And, I mean, it just seems like this is potentially setting up to be one of the hardest markets we've seen in stop loss for a long, long time.
+Um, you all seem to be much more price adequate and where you sit today, you know, how much of a growth opportunity could that be?
+How, how much would you be willing to lean into a business like this where, you know, pricing might look a lot better for you next year.
+Um, but you know, it is still a cyclical business.
 I'm just trying to gauge appetite.
-Yeah.

 speaker

+Yeah.
 Thank you.
 This is Dan.
 Great question.
-We tend not to lean into those dips in the market.
+You know, we tend not to lean into those, you know, dips in the market.
 No question that pricing is going to harden in the near future.
 And some of our competitors, as you noted, very likely have to do some significant pricing, take significant pricing action to correct their books of business.
-That will certainly make the market more favorable, especially for someone like us who is well priced at the moment and doesn't have that issue.
+That will certainly make the market more favorable, especially for someone like us. who is well-priced at the moment and doesn't have that issue.
 However, we don't typically discount our pricing.
-Our pricing is set to be appropriate for the business that we write and the targets that we have and the brokers that we work with understand that and generally appreciate that.
+Our pricing is set to be appropriate for the business that we write and the targets that we have, and the brokers that we work with understand that and generally appreciate that.
 So while it may be somewhat of an opportunity as the market hardens, you shouldn't expect us to go and acquire market share.

 speaker